Can A Christian Wear A Hijab

 In general, the interpretation of the hijab is based on cultural context, personal preference and religious beliefs.
 For instance, some Muslims believe that wearing the hijab is obligatory for all women who are considered to be adults, while others may view it as optional or even unnecessary for certain occasions.
 In addition, there are variations in how much coverage is required depending on the country and community in which one lives.
 In Saudi Arabia for example, women are expected to cover their entire bodies with an abaya and face veil; whereas in other countries such as Turkey and Tunisia, women are only expected to cover their hair with a head scarf or hat.

-See also What Shoes To Wear With Snowshoes
+See also What Jewelry Is The Food Worker Allowed To Wear

 The various interpretations of the Islamic hijab can also depend on age and marital status.
 For instance, unmarried young women may wear more colorful hijabs than married women who may opt for more neutral colors such as black and white.
 Furthermore, some communities encourage their members to dress modestly even if they do not wear the traditional hijab while in other cultures modest dress is associated with wearing a full-body covering regardless of gender identity or age.